 Political pluralism and genuine choice for voters are critical aspects of democracy.
 Equitable treatment of candidates and parties during an election, as well as the maintenance of an open and transparent campaign environment, are important to ensuring the integrity of the democratic election process.
-Madagascar has accepted several important international obligations in relation to candidates, parties, and the campaign environment, including ensuring that every citizen has the right to be elected and the right of freedom of assembly.
+Madagascar has accepted several important international obligations in relation to candidates, parties, and the campaign environment, including ensuring that every citizen has the right to be elected26 and the right of freedom of assembly.27 functioning of political parties...."28 In order to ensure this important ambition, Madagascar is also obligated to ensure that "every citizen should have equal legal possibilities to propose him/herself as a candidate in elections."29

-Due to its international obligations for democratic elections, the Republic of Madagascar committed to ensure "a real political pluralism, an ideological variety, and a multiparty system that are exercised through functioning of political parties...."
-In order to ensure this important ambition, Madagascar is also obligated to ensure that "every citizen should have equal legal possibilities to propose him/herself as a candidate in elections."
+Due to its international obligations for democratic elections, the Republic of Madagascar committed to ensure "a real political pluralism, an ideological variety, and a multiparty system that are exercised through